elmagnificogi/elmagnificogi.github.io/_posts/2017-02-09-LeetCode-Solution-Easy-97-100.markdown

 	Output: ["Gold Medal", "Silver Medal", "Bronze Medal", "4", "5"]
 	Explanation: The first three athletes got the top three highest scores so they got "Gold Medal", "Silver Medal" and "Bronze Medal".
-	For the left two athletes, you just need to output their relative ranks according to their scores.
+	For the left two athletes
+	you just need to output their relative ranks according to their scores.

 Note: